awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 For more information about privileges in PostgreSQL databases, see the [https://www.postgresql.org/docs/current/static/sql-grant.html](https://www.postgresql.org/docs/current/static/sql-grant.html) command in the PostgreSQL documentation\.

-## Working with PostgreSQL parameters<a name="Appendix.PostgreSQL.CommonDBATasks.Parameters"></a>
+## Working with RDS for PostgreSQL parameters<a name="Appendix.PostgreSQL.CommonDBATasks.Parameters"></a>

-PostgreSQL parameters that you set for a local PostgreSQL instance in the *postgresql\.conf* file are maintained in the DB parameter group for your DB instance\.
-If you create a DB instance using the default parameter group, the parameter settings are in the parameter group called *default\.postgres9\.6*\.
+When you create an RDS for PostgreSQL DB instance without specifying a custom parameter group, the instance is created using the default parameter group for the version of PostgreSQL that you choose\.
+For example, if you create an RDS for PostgreSQL DB instance using PostgreSQL 13\.3, the DB instance is created using the values in the parameter group for PostgreSQL 13 releases, `default.postgres13`\.

- When you create a DB instance, the parameters in the associated DB parameter group are loaded\.
-You can modify parameter values by changing values in the parameter group\.
-You can also change parameter values, if you have the security privileges to do so, by using the ALTER DATABASE, ALTER ROLE, and SET commands\.
-You can't use the command line `postgres` command or the `env PGOPTIONS` command, because you have no access to the host\.
+You can also create your own custom DB parameter group and modify the settings for you Aurora PostgreSQL DB instance\.
+To learn how, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.

-Keeping track of PostgreSQL parameter settings can occasionally be difficult\.
-Use the following command to list current parameter settings and the default value\.
+You can keep track of the settings on your RDS for PostgreSQL DB instance in many different ways, such as by using the AWS Management Console, or by using the AWS CLI or the Amazon RDS API\.
+You can also query the values from the PostgreSQL `pg_settings` table of your instance, as shown following\.

 ```
 select name, setting, boot_val, reset_val, unit